 f.
-Guarding of ammunition on ranges and training areas continuously overnight is prohibited when Range Operations is not conducting 24 hour operations.
+Guarding of ammunition on ranges and training areas continuously overnight is authorized when Range Operations is closed.

 g.
-Units are prohibited from storing ammunition that is not authorized to be fired on that specific range; e.g. .50 CAL ammunition is not authorized on Range 11Q, therefore a unit cannot store .50 CAL ammunition on Range 11Q.
+Units are prohibited from storing ammunition that is not authorized to be fired on that specific range; e.g. .50 cal ammunition is not authorized on Range 11Q, therefore a unit cannot store .50 cal ammunition on Range 11Q.